amendlik/salt-gen-resource/README.md

 in Rundeck.
 In addition to providing nodes, any Salt Grain can be added as a node attribute or tag.

-You must have a Salt Minion running on the Rundeck server.
+This script requires that a Salt Minion be running on the Rundeck server.

 ## Installation

 ### Resource Model Provider Script

 The only file required from this repository is [SaltGenResource.py](SaltGenResource.py).
-Copy it to your Rundeck server, in the location where your keep your Rundeck configuration scripts (e.g. `/opt/rundeck/scripts`).
-You can also clone this entire repository to your scripts location to make future updates easy.
+Copy it to the Rundeck server, in the location where Rundeck configuration scripts are stored (e.g. `/opt/rundeck/scripts`).
+As an alternative, this entire repository can be cloned to make future updates easy.

 ### Sudo policy

 Because the script is essentially running the Salt Minion, it must be run as root.
-Add this to your sudoers policy to permit Rundeck to run it:
+Add the following snippet to the sudoers policy to permit Rundeck to run it.
+Change the path to match the installed location of the script.
 ```
 Cmnd_Alias SALT_GEN_RESOURCE = /opt/rundeck/scripts/salt-gen-resource/SaltGenResource.py
 rundeck ALL=(root) NOPASSWD: SALT_GEN_RESOURCE